Wall Plugs for Plasterboard

 There are several advantages of using AllPlug.

-- Requires a smaller hole than competitor drywall anchors which means less weakness on the plasterboard & also less patch up work if the item is removed.
+- Requires a smaller hole in the plasterboard than other drywall anchors.
+This provides a stronger fixing in plasterboard as also less patch up work if the wall plug is removed.

-- Can also be used in solid substrates like brick, concrete, tile, stone & hollow brick
+- As well as working as a cavity fixing it can also be used in solid materials like brick, concrete, tile, stone & hollow brick.

-AllPlug plasterboard fixings are available in the following sizes:
+The AllPlug wall plugs for plasterboard are available in the following sizes:

 6mm is available in tubs of 100 wall plugs & 100 screws

 8mm is available in tubs of 50 wall plugs & 50 screws.

 Where to buy wall plugs for plasterboard

 In the UK, AllPlug products are available from Adiseal stockists.
 For other countries please visit www.guglue.com who can ship to other countries.